 Sources & Citations

 - International Association for Medical Assistance to Travellers.
 Country Health Advice – India.
-General Health Risks: Dengue.
-Available at: https://www.iamat.org/country/india/risk/dengue [accessed 10 May 2018]
+General Health Risks: Traveller's Diarrhea.
+Available at: https://www.iamat.org/country/india/risk/traveller-s-diarrhea [Accessed 16 April 2020].

 - International Association for Medical Assistance to Travellers.
 Country Health Advice – India.
-General Health Risks: Malaria.
-Available at: https://www.iamat.org/country/india/risk/malaria [accessed 10 May 2018]
+General Health Risks: Dengue.
+Available at: https://www.iamat.org/country/india/risk/dengue [Accessed 16 April 2020].

 - International Association for Medical Assistance to Travellers.
 Country Health Advice – India.
 General Health Risks: Sexually Transmitted Infections.
-Available at: https://www.iamat.org/country/india/risk/sexually-transmitted-infections [accessed 10 May 2018]
+Available at: https://www.iamat.org/country/india/risk/sexually-transmitted-infections [Accessed 16 April 2020]